cassidymwagner/fluidsf/_sources/index.rst.txt

 The easiest method to install FluidSF is with `pip <https://pip.pypa.io/>`_:

-Fork or clone the `FluidSF repository <https://github.com/cassidymwagner/FluidSF>`_ to your local machine.
-Install FluidSF with pip:

 .. code-block:: bash

    pip install fluidsf

-You can also fork/clone this repository to your local machine and install it locally with pip as well:
+You can also fork/clone the `FluidSF repository <https://github.com/cassidymwagner/FluidSF>`_ to your local machine and install it locally with pip as well:

 .. code-block:: bash